AnuradhaDutta/Placement-Practice/README.md

 # TCS-NQT-Striver-s-sheet
-All the problems I solve to prepare for my placements are stored here.
+I have stored my solutions to the TCS-NQT sheet by Striver here.